chrisgrieser/obsidian-smarter-paste/README.md

 - Two or more consecutive blank lines are reduced to one blank line.

 ## Modifications for Specific Content Types
 - Messages copypasted from the Discord app will be cleaned up.
-If the timestamp contains a relative date in English ("Today at..."), it will be replaced by the absolute date.
+If the timestamp contains a relative date in English ("Today at…"), it will be replaced by the absolute date.
 - Tweets copied from the Twitter website will be cleaned up.

 ## Installation